ferasawadi/jobs-management/README.md

 ```

-> please note that `createEmailJobRequest` is a POJO Class that is used by the rest endpoint to pass json object to the system
+> please note that `createEmailJobRequest` is a POJO class that is used by the rest endpoint to pass JSON objects to the system

 json snippet: